 - Duration: How long is each user staying on the site?

-Start Leveraging Primary Tags on RebelMouse
+Start Leveraging Primary Tags and Sections on RebelMouse

 If you aren't on RebelMouse yet, request a proposal today and let's start working together to make sure your site is optimized for user growth.
 If you're already publishing on RebelMouse, and want to learn more about the best practices surrounding sections and tags, contact your account manager or email email@example.com.